usnistgov/ai-bugfinder-testbed/README.rst

        --no-litterals \  # Replace litterals from C code --no-main  # Remove main functions

+N.B.: If interprocedural features are computed, make sure to leave interprocedural test cases (do not use `--no-interprocedural`) and do not remove main functions (do not use `--no-main`).

 Identify sinks (interprocedural features)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To extract interprocedural features, it is necessary to first identify all sinks in a
 given dataset.
-SARD test cases have a manifest bundled with the code that allows to
+SARD test cases have a SARIF manifest bundled with the code that allows
-perform sink identification.
+to perform sink identification.
 Run the following command to do so.

 .. code:: bash

-    DATASET=/path/to/dataset
+    export DATASET=/path/to/dataset

     find /path/to/manifests -maxdepth 1 -type d -printf '%f\n' | grep -v '^\.$' \
         | nice parallel --lb -I {} \